Shreya-Balaji/Ticket-Generation-Using-ReportLab/README.md

 - I have used pymysql to integrate mysql with python.
 Update your credentials, if you're using pymysql as well.
 - I have also used two images- oneway and round.
 Save it in your local PC and update the location.
 - The ticket is generated on passing reservation_id.
 So pass the parameter appropriately.
-- If you have doubts regarding the table and data used, check tabledata.txt
+- If you have doubts regarding the table and data used, check info.txt
 - Sample ticket generated pdf is also uploaded.